hsch6280/hsch6280/README.md

 # Hello, I'm Summer Choi

 # 💫 About Me:
-Hello, my name is Summer Choi and I'm a senior at the University of Iowa majoring in Computer Science and Mathematics.
+Hello, my name is Summer Choi and I am a senior at the University of Iowa pursuing a dual degree in Computer Science and Mathematics, with a minor in Art.
+I have a passion for problem solving and utilizing my creativity to find innovative solutions.
+As I approach graduation, I am actively seeking a career in the computer field where I can apply my skills and bring a unique perspective to the industry.
+My goal is to blend my technical expertise with my artistic background to make a meaningful impact in the field.
+I am excited to connect and explore opportunities where I can make a difference.

 ## 🌐 Socials: